akeneo/pim-api-docs/content/rest-api/overview.md

 Our API is provided to connect Akeneo PIM and external systems but not for live applications.
 Please make sure you are using our API accordingly to our fair usage policy.

-Our usage recommendations are 10 parallel API calls on a PIM instance and 4 parallel API calls per connection (this can help you in synchronizing many 3rd parties at the same time).
+Our usage recommendations are 10 concurrent API calls on a PIM instance and 4 concurrent API calls per connection (this can help you in synchronizing many 3rd parties at the same time).

 The Akeneo PIM API has no rate-limited based on API requests per-unit-of-time or per-IP currently because it has not been needed so far.
 However, we suffer sometimes from intensive API usage on our platform when our guidelines have not been followed.
 It leads to a bad user experience and even worst with infrastructure instability as we can reach their physical limits.